scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 In the same fashion, we could check `X-avax1xeaj0h9uy7c5jn6fxjp0rg4g39jeh0hl27vf75` to see that AVAX we sent was deducted from its balance.

-## Validate the Default Subnet (Stake)
+## Validate the Primary Network (Stake)

 [Subnets](../core-concepts/overview.md#what-are-subnets) are a powerful feature of the Avalanche network.
 A Subnet is a set of validators that work to achieve consensus on a set of blockchains.

-The Default Subnet is inherent to the Avalanche network, and it validates Avalanche's [built-in blockchains](../core-concepts/overview.md#built-in-blockchains).
+The Primary Network is inherent to the Avalanche network, and it validates Avalanche's [built-in blockchains](../core-concepts/overview.md#built-in-blockchains).
 Avalanche uses Proof-of-Stake, so to become a validator one needs to provide a stake, or bond, in AVAX tokens.

-Let's add your node to the Default Subnet.
+Let's add your node to the Primary Network.

 ### Create a P-Chain Address